Newsletter Signup x

 All gifts, large and small, could make a real difference to a child in the future who is suffering from cancer.

-With nine children and young people being diagnosed every day in the UK, whatever you can give will be hugely appreciated.
+With 10 children and young people being diagnosed with cancer every day in the UK, whatever you can give will be hugely appreciated.

 There are three different types of gifts you can leave in your Will: residuary, pecuniary and specific.
 The first is a share of your estate, once gifts and debts have been paid, the second is a fixed sum of money and the last is a specific item, such as a personal possession.